Bait is an Australian 3D killer shark film released in 2012.

 - Bittersweet Ending: The remaining survivors have managed to escape the sharks and Tina and Josh's relationship seems to be on the mend, but there's still the devastation caused by the tsunami to deal with.

-- Contrived Coincidence: How two twelve-foot hyper-aggressive Great White Sharks both ended up in the same flooded convenience store is anyone's guess.
+- Contrived Coincidence: How two twelve-foot hyper-aggressive Great White Sharks both ended up in the same flooded convenience store (one in the main store and one in the store's underground parking lot) is anyone's guess.

 - Desolation Shot: The movie ends with a wide shot looking over the tsunami-devastated beach town after the survivors escape the shark-infested shopping centre that they were trapped in.